Roboy/roboy_error_detection/docs/system_overview.md

 The module works like this:

  - The module receives information from Roboy (or any data source) over ROS topic subscriptions
- - The module analyses the data and checks it for not "normal" information or structures.
-If detects something, it publishes the information over the Roboy System Notification module to share the information with all subscribers (like a monitoring system).
+ - The module analyses the data and checks it for not "normal" information/structures.
+If the module detects something, it publishes the information over the Roboy System Notification module to share the information with all subscribers (like a monitoring system).

 ![System overview](./screenshots/slide_system_overview.PNG)